pmccrind/slide_puzzle/README.md

 ## Part V JavaScript

 All the required JavaScript has been provided for you in this repo.
 However, lets take a look and see what the code does.
-After looking gameLogic.js file answer the following questions:
+After taking some time and looking gameLogic.js file answer as many the following questions that you can.

+### Easy

 1.)
+How long (not including comments) is the function swapTiles()?

+### Intermediate

+1.)
+For the function swapTiles() does cell1 mean cell11 or does it mean the first cell that it was given when it was called?

+2.)
+In the shuffle() function what range of values does Math.random() return?

+3.)
+What is the total number of times that the shuffle() function calls the swapTiles() function?
+Hint look at the range for both for loops, or look at how many total tiles there are.

+### Hard

+1.)
+With our grid being 3x3 in size why don't we need check from each tile position to each other tile position?
+Are the 4 checks provided covering every case?
+If not which case can you think of that isn't covered?

 Congratulations!!
 You have made your very own slide puzzle!
+Open up your HTML file in your internet browser of choice and play!

 ## Stretch Goals

 * Your page already shuffles if you refresh it.
 Your goal is to add a button below your table that when pressed will also shuffle the game board.
 * Print above the game board but below the your heading "You Win!" when the puzzle is complete.

+### Resources

+Thank you both